Guide to Kobas Discounts

 A fixed discount is an amount of money off the total order value.
 These are best to think of as behaving like a voucher – a “£x off” that can be generically applied regardless of what is being purchased.

-These are managed in EPoS > Discount Manager.
+These are managed in In-Venue > Discount and Promotions.
 On this screen, you can Edit or Delete existing Discounts or Promotions, or you can choose New Discount or Promotion.

 It is important to note that EPoS will not apply more than one Discount to a bill.
 It will however apply one Discount (where the discount is fixed monetary discount) and one Promotion if the criteria are met.